-The WP topics are organized per program and in accordance with the available Areas of Expertise.
-The WP offer will be publicized in due time, although one of three different formats may be available:
+WP topics are organized per program and in accordance with the available Areas of Expertise.
+WP topics will be made available to students in due time and is comprised of Field Labs (exceptionally Directed Research and Directed Research Internship formats may be approved subject to the approval of the Academic Director of the respective program).